Scoop Jackson (writer): Career

+Jackson has been a frequent guest on radio and TV sports talk shows, and was regularly featured on ESPN's SportsCentury series.

 In 2000 Jackson was commissioned by Nike to pen the first book about the company's contribution to basketball and sneaker culture with Sole Provider: 30 Years of Nike Basketball.
-Where Jackson stayed on with the company for five years a content and copy writer before joining ESPN.
+Jackson stayed on with the company for five years as a content writer and copywriter before joining ESPN.

-He began writing for ESPN.com on March 8, 2005 with his first article being a statement of his sporting views entitled "Scoop's Manifesto".
-In 2006, upon his one-year anniversary with ESPN, he had a follow up article stating what he learned on the job.
+He began writing for ESPN.com on March 8, 2005, with his first article being a statement of his sporting views, entitled "Scoop's Manifesto".
+In 2006, upon his one-year anniversary with ESPN, he had a follow-up article stating what he had learned on the job.
 The article ended with him saying that he believes he is continuing Ralph Wiley's legacy, and stated that "I hope that I am doing him justice."
 Consequently, this article led to a feud with now former ESPN.com columnist Jason Whitlock, who criticized Jackson in an interview and called him a "bojangler" for portraying himself as the next Ralph Wiley.
 This led to Whitlock's firing from ESPN.

-While writing for ESPN he often campaigns against injustices against blacks in America.
-In a Jan 10th 2008 article entitled "Time for Tiger to roar," Jackson called for golfer Tiger Woods to show outrage over a comment a friend and golf announcer made during one of Tigers matches.
-He also wrote an article entitled "The Willingham Question" in which he claims that Notre Dame exhibited racism in the firing of then head football coach Tyrone Willingham.
+While writing for ESPN, he often campaigns against what he perceives as injustices against blacks in America.
+In a Jan 10th 2008 article entitled "Time for Tiger to roar," Jackson called for golfer Tiger Woods to show outrage over a comment a friend and golf announcer made during one of Tiger's matches.
+He also wrote an article entitled "The Willingham Question" in which he claims that Notre Dame exhibited racism in the firing of then-head football coach Tyrone Willingham.